coderGtm/Shiftlog/README.md

 ## 🛠️ Getting Started

 Shiftlog is available as an API system that can be integrated into an existing server on a different port or deployed as a stand-alone microservice.
-A custom frontend is needed to access the Dashboard as of now.

 #### Prerequisites